 What the inspectors say

-The overall Good rating is simply not a reflection of what the inspectors 'scored' in evaluating or rating the vast majority of key performance standards.
+The overall Good rating is simply not a reflection in our opinion of the inspectors' 'scores' in evaluating or rating the vast majority of key performance standards.

 Highlights of the inspection team's comments in the Summary of their inspection findings include: